jentery/401/index.md

 *Monday, September 25th*

 * Please read Mozilla's ["Advanced Text Formatting"](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Advanced_text_formatting) and ["Document and Website Structure."](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure)
-* Please also continue to work on the content for your first website (Site 1).
+* I recommend continuing to work on the content for your first website (Site 1).
 It can still be pretty rough at this point.
 * In-class workshops: "Markup Your About Me" and "Identifying Your Community Knowledge"

 *Thursday, September 28th*